sherazc/sheraz-infra/seafile/readme.md

 NOTE: external drive needs to be mac native disk format.
 In exFAT it mac create .DS_Store and ._* files.
 Because of the seafile will not work.
+I have used Mac OS Extended (Journaled).
+It is older format and is compatible with mac 2015 Starting 2017 APFS is the new Apple standard.

 Rename `env` file to `.env`